andreanasuto/immigration-llm/README.md

 This folder contains scripts that help train models to perform better.
 It includes:

-- **Creating Training and Test Datasets**: Scripts that prepare data for training the models.
+- **Creating Training and Test Datasets**: Scripts that prepare data for training and testing of the models.
-- **Uploading Data to Hugging Face**: Special scripts that send the prepared data to Hugging Face, a platform for sharing machine learning models.
+- **Fine-tune Model**: Scripts that run the fine-tuning for different type of datasets and source model (eg. Llama 3.2 - 3B)
 - **Merging Model Weights**: The `merge_weights.py` script combines the weights from an existing model with the fine-tuned version to improve performance.

 ### `hpc` 🖥️🚀⚡

 This folder has the necessary code for running model training and validation on an HPC system.
+We used FASRC HPC at Harvard thus the following code is compatible with that.
 It is divided into two sections:

 #### `classification` 📊📑🔍